Partnership Firm

 Types of Partnership

-1. Partnership-At-Will - Where no provision is made by contract between the partners for the duration of their partnership, or for the determination of their partnership, the partnership is "partnership-at-will".
+1. Partnership-At-Will - Where no provision is made by contract between the partners for the duration of their partnership, or for the determination of their partnership, the partnership is "partnership-at-will".2.
+Particular Partnership-A person may become a partner with another person in particular adventures or undertakings.

 Advantages of Partnership

 • Easy Formation: Like sole proprietorship, partnership form of organisation can be formed without legal formalities.
 No formal documents are required to be prepared as required in the case of companies.
 An agreement which may be oral or written is sufficient to enter into partnership form of organisation.
-Even the registration of partnership is not compulsory.
+Even the registration of partnership is not compulsory.• Large Resources: The partnership form of organisation enjoys large resources than a sole proprietorship so that the scale of operation can be enlarged to get the benefit of large-scale economies.

 • Flexibility:The business is, abundantly mobile, flexible, and elastic being free from legal restriction on its activities.
 The partners can introduce any change they consider desirable to meet the changed circumstances.